 Rix v.
 General Motors Corp case brief

-Rix said he was injured by an unreasonably dangerous cab which was placed in stream of commerce by GM.
+Rix said he was injured by an unreasonably dangerous cab which was placed in the stream of commerce by GM.
 It was unreasonably dangerous because of its manufacturing and design defect.
 The defect he talks about is brake failure; experts testified that brake tube was negligently made and designed.
-GM says that tube was altered after it left the GM line so defective tube was not their problem; and they say that the accident would have occurred whether or not brake was properly made.
-Question of whether jury instructions were good.
+GM says that the tube was altered after it left the GM line so the defective tube was not their problem, and they say that the accident would have occurred whether or not brake was properly made.
+The question of whether jury instructions were good.
 ALSO argued that double brake line is needed

 Decision: reversed and remanded for a new trial for other reasons than strict liability